 The purpose of the psychiatric evaluation is to gather information in order to make a medical diagnosis.
 At the Morrison Clinic psychiatric evaluation we try to get a full picture of your current difficulties.
 This includes your lifestyle, work life balance, and the presenting problem.
 We also like to rule out the most common psychiatric illnesses.
 We are unable to complete all of these tasks without patient’s filling out an intake prior to the first appointment.
 This intake form serves as a way to gather important information.
 By completing this form prior to the appointment, the time spent with the clinician can be maximized.
 The clinician can focus on obtaining an accurate diagnosis and counseling the patient.

 The Electronic Intake Form

-This encrypted form is completed in your patient portal and collects your demographic data, payer information, and includes your consent forms.
-Additionally this form is used to gather information about your background and history.
-This includes your social history, family history, medical history, and psychiatric history.
+This encrypted form is completed in your patient portal and collects your psychological testing, social history, family history, medical history, and psychiatric history.
 The intake form will also cover your current symptoms for which you are seeking treatment.

 Your Psychiatric Evaluation